-For purses you gravitate toward black, shiny leather with minimal embellishment and it will always be stylish.
-A great bag is something you are often willing to invest in if you can afford it, because it will go with everything, and you will keep it forever.
-It will be structured, hold its shape when empty, and stand on its own.
+For purses you gravitate toward black, shiny leather with minimal embellishment, structured, holds its shape when empty, and stand on its own.
+A great bag is something you are often willing to invest in, if you can afford it, because it will go with everything, will always be stylish, and last forever.

-Your shoes are ballet flats, pumps, sneakers, t-strap sandals, loafers, etc., but they will be simple in style, with little embellishment, often neutral, high quality, and nothing trendy about them like an extended toe box, a funky heel shape, or a weird vamp.
+Ideal shoes for you are ballet flats, pumps, sneakers, t-strap sandals, loafers, etc., but they will be simple in style, with little embellishment, often neutral, high quality, and nothing trendy about them like an extended toe box, a funky heel shape, or a weird vamp.

 Makeup is simple and elegant.
-Truthfully you may not like makeup.
-If you do you may love a bold lip, or a nice neutral (often referred to as an MLBB – my lip but better – that enhances your natural lip).
+Truthfully you may not like makeup, but if you do, you may love a bold lip, or a nice neutral (often referred to as an MLBB – my lip but better – that enhances your natural lip).
 For everyday you will either prefer a natural, neutral look, or a bold look.
-Photo credit one, two, three.

 Hair styles need to be out of your face, fuss-free, smooth, sleek, and shiny.
-Your ponytail is sleek and smooth, you probably don’t do messy top knots.
+Even your ponytail is sleek and smooth, and you probably don’t do messy top knots.
 You like a defined hairstyle, usually a blunt cut somewhere on your head, like in the bangs or the length of your hair.

 classic Minimal style brands